 This is one of the best Sydney beaches for surfing (in my opinion anyway!).
 It’s a long beautiful white sand beach surrounded by plants and trees; it feels miles from the city.

-Where To Stay In Sydney
+Where to Stay in Sydney

 Sydney has lots of great accommodation options.
-If you’re looking for a good base for beach exploration, then I recommend staying in either the Eastern Suburbs or Northern Beaches.
+If you’re looking for a good base for beach exploration, then I recommend staying in either the Eastern Suburbs or the Northern Beaches.

 I’ve still got plenty more beaches to explore, so if you have any favourites please let me know!